Indian court orders COVID-related audit of Renault-Nissan plant | Law-Order

 An Indian court on Monday ordered officials to inspect coronavirus-related safety protocols at Renault-Nissan's Tamil Nadu car plant, where workers are on strike over allegations that social distancing rules are not being followed.

 An Indian court on Monday ordered officials to inspect coronavirus-related safety protocols at Renault-Nissan's Tamil Nadu car plant, where workers are on strike over allegations that social distancing rules are not being followed.
-Workers at the southern Indian factory, jointly owned by Renault and alliance partner Nissan Motor, will not report for duty on Monday over COVID-related safety concerns, a worker union told the company in a letter, extending a halt in production since May 26.
+Workers at the southern Indian factory, jointly owned by Renault and alliance partner Nissan Motor, did not report for duty on Monday over COVID-related safety concerns, the workers' union said.

+Nissan, which owns a majority stake in the plant, denied the workers' safety allegations and told an Indian court it followed all guidelines.
+The company also said it would cooperate with the state government during the inspection and would reopen the factory gradually.
+"Nissan continues to hold the safety and wellbeing of employees at the heart of our operations," a spokeswoman said, adding it will continue to add measures to safeguard employees and their families.

-Hundreds of workers near the auto manufacturing hub of Chennai have fallen ill with COVID-19 and dozens have died, labor unions say.
-Renault-Nissan, Ford, and Hyundai halted work at their plants last week after workers protested and some went on strike.
+Hundreds of workers near the auto manufacturing hub of Chennai have fallen ill with COVID-19 and dozens have died, labour unions say.
+Renault-Nissan, Ford and Hyundai halted work at their plants last week after workers protested and some went on strike.

+Hyundai Motor Co suspended one of its three shifts at a plant near Chennai for three weeks due to the coronavirus, according to an internal note to employees seen by Reuters and two sources familiar with the matter.
+A spokesman confirmed Hyundai would operate two shifts from Monday, adding it was "closely monitoring the pandemic situation in the state" and adhering to safety guidelines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)